jamiejamiebobamie/pegaFlashcards/notes.md

 	shares any rule placed in an ECS layer across multiple applications. adjust existing ECS layers as business operations change enforces best practices around reuse and standardization as the system expands to other lines of business.
-Pega Platform layer
+Pega Platform layer contains the built-in assets used for
-	contains the built-in assets used for processing cases and other work Organization layer
+	processing cases and other work.
+Organization layer
 	contains the assets used on an enterprise-wide basis rules for enterprise-wide business logic